syang707/Boston-Air-Quality-Predictor/README.md

 The code is primed to run on an example dataset, with training set and testing set in file datasets/dataset.
 Also shown in github workflow, the code could be tested on datasets in file datasets/dataset_missing_temp_humidity that it will fail with incorrect dataset format.

 In order to run on the actual dataset, rather than our example data:

-Make sure your dataset format included: datetime, temp, humidity, precip, overall_AQI as column input.
+- Make sure your dataset format included the following features as column inpu:
+  - datetime
+  - temp
+  - humidity
+  - precip
+  - overall_AQI
-Store your testing and training data (csv file format) as a file under file datasets/your_wanted file name, name them as "test_with_aqi" and "train_with_aqi".
+- Store your testing and training data (csv file format) as a file under file datasets/your_wanted file name, name them as "test_with_aqi" and "train_with_aqi".

-To run and train a model:
+- To run and train a model:
-make clean (to make sure clean up the environment) make setup (that will install requirements to create an environment) make run (runs the whole jupyter notebook)
+  - make clean (to make sure clean up the environment)
+  - make setup (that will install requirements to create an environment)
+  - make run (runs the whole jupyter notebook)